 Finding a lender for your home mortgage is the next step in your journey to your new home.
-Check with your local lender to see what programs they have available and if there are any special deals — for example, you can get $500 toward your closing costs1 when you use a Desert Financial Participating Real Estate Broker.
+Check with your local lender to see what programs they have available and if there are any special deals — for example, you can get a credit of up to $5,000 toward your closing costs2 when you use a Desert Financial Participating Real Estate Broker.

-1Participation in the Real Estate Broker Program is voluntary.
+2Participation in the Real Estate Broker Program is voluntary.
 Desert Financial Credit Union and its subsidiary Define Mortgage Solutions LLC do not receive any benefit, monetary or otherwise, from the Participating Broker under this program.
-Participating Brokers are non-affiliated third parties of Define Mortgage Solutions LLC and Define Mortgage Solutions LLC makes no warranties or representations about the services provided by Participating Brokers.
-To participate in this program, the member does not have to finance mortgage loan through Define Mortgage Solutions LLC.
-For full program details, see the Real Estate Broker Program Member Notice Acknowledgement.
+Participating Brokers are non-affiliated third parties of Define Mortgage Solutions LLC and Define Mortgage Solutions LLC makes no warranties or representations about the service provided by the Participating Brokers.
+To participate in this program, the member does not have to finance the mortgage loan with Define Mortgage Solutions LLC.
+Amount of credit will vary and is based on 25% of the buyer’s agent’s commission up to a maximum of $5,000.
+For full program details, see the Real Estate Broker Program Notice.

 Mortgage loans are offered by Define Mortgage Solutions, LLC NMLS ID #1761612, a subsidiary of Desert Financial Credit Union.
 BK#0949053